kizniche/Mycodo/3.5/README.md

 After the system is back up, go to http://your.rpi.address/mycodo

-Login with the login and password given to you at the login page, then go to the config tab.
+Login with the credentials you created with setup-database.py, then go to the Settings tab.

 Select the number of relays that are connected and save.

 Change the `GPIO Pin` and `Trigger ON` of each relay.
 The `GPIO Pin` is the pin on the raspberry pi (using BCM numbering, not board numbering) and the `Trigger ON` is the required signal to activate the relay (close the circuit).
 If your relay activates when it receives a LOW (0 volt, ground) signal, set the `Trigger ON` to LOW, otherwise set it HIGH.
 Save all your changes.

-Select the number of each type of sensors that are connected and save.
+In the Sensors tab, select the number of each type of sensors that are connected and save.
 T=Temperature Sensors, HT=Humidity/Temperature Sensors, and CO2=CO2 Sensors.

 Change the `Sensor Device` and `GPIO Pin` for each sensor.
 Once these have been set, you can activate logging and/or graphing.
 When logging is activated, a log entry will be written to a file at the duration defined under `Log Interval` and when graphing is activated, the `Generate Graph` button on the main tab will generate preset graphs with the data logged with that particular sensor.